 Over the ensuing 100 years, the company has grown from two original founders serving the Kansas City community to a firm with offices and employees across the United States.

 In 1985 Gannon Securities bought the Firm.
 In 1989, Stern Brothers was purchased by Bingham and Company Capital Markets, a Missouri-based investment bank.
 Stern Brother’s storied history and reputation led the acquiring company to jettison the Bingham name in favor of Stern Brothers.
 From 1989 to 2010 there have been various shareholders.
 Since 2010 Peggy Finn, Chairman & CEO, has been the sole shareholder.
 In January, 2011, the State of Missouri certified Stern Brothers as a WBE.

-As we celebrate our 100th birthday, the original entrepreneurial spirit and diligence that drove Morris and Sigmund Stern is still evident at Stern Brothers today.
+As we begin our second century, the original entrepreneurial spirit and diligence that drove Morris and Sigmund Stern is still evident at Stern Brothers today.
 It is this spirit that leads us to find innovative solutions for our clients, resulting in national recognition for our ability to provide not only financial capital, but intellectual capital as well.
 Just as they did well over ninety years ago, we look to a solid future of serving our clients with integrity as we help them achieve their financial goals and make their projects a reality.